Updated: October 25, 2024

 But why has speed reading become so popular?
 The answer lies in the very nature of our society.

 Our workaholic tendencies demand productivity across all ends.
-No longer are we reading for hours on end, in a private space, where solitude reigns and a reader can imaginatively interact with the text.
+Fewer and fewer people are reading for hours on end, in a private space, where solitude reigns and they can imaginatively interact with the text.

 We’re increasingly reading in short spurts, in public transport, in the laundry room while we wait for our clothes to run through their cycle, in cafes surrounded by the daily hustle and bustle.

-The benefits of deep reading are lost in the process.
+The benefits of deep reading are also lost in the process.

 “Every book should be read no more slowly than it deserves, and no more quickly than you can read it with satisfaction and comprehension”.